shivannis/xandr-docs-public/xandr-docs/articles/curate/video-targeting.md

 - **No playback method provided** - Target inventory where no initiation method information is provided (e.g., YouTube inventory).

-<b>Note:</b>
+> [!NOTE]

-- For maximum delivery and reach, we recommend that you include **No initiation method provided** in your targeting since some inventory (such as Google Ad Manager) is not classified.
+> - For maximum delivery and reach, we recommend that you include **No initiation method provided** in your targeting since some inventory (such as Google Ad Manager) is not classified.
-- Playback method targeting is not available for Google Ad Manager (181).
+> - Playback method targeting is not available for Google Ad Manager (181).

-Target Video Inventory by Player Width
+## Target video inventory by player width

 Player inventory is available across all supply types (web, mobile web, and mobile app).
 The following player sizes are available to target: